 Please only submit one tube, with a completed sample, per week.

 Do not eat, drink, gargle or brush your teeth in the 30 minutes before collecting your saliva sample.

-Collect your saliva sample in a clean and private space, such as your home, car or sanitized bathroom.
+Collect your weekly saliva sample in a clean and private space, such as your home, car or sanitized bathroom.
 Be sure your kit is on a clean surface.

 Steps for collecting a sample

 Take a specimen collection bag, test tube and alcohol wipe from your kit.

 Collect your saliva in the provided test tube and fill to the 1mL mark (where the pointed part ends).